Eligibility for financial aid

 - If you are billed for your program by a U.S. organization or institution of higher learning, Student Financial Services will authorize a refund check to the program up to your balance due, based on the submitted copy of your bill.
 Any remaining funds will be released to you.

-The quickest and most convenient way to receive funds from your student account is by direct deposit to your personal checking account with a bank located in the United States.
+The quickest and most convenient way to receive funds from your Student Account is by direct deposit to your personal checking account with a bank located in the United States.
 To set up direct deposit to your U.S. bank account, log in to Student Information Systems (SIS), select the Student Accounts menu, then select Direct Deposit Authorization.

-Please remember that the family contribution you would normally pay to Yale is paid instead to your sponsoring institution.
+Please remember that any family contribution you would normally pay to Yale is paid instead to your sponsoring institution.
 If you usually enroll in the Yale Payment Plan (YPP), we advise you to cancel the plan for your term(s) abroad.
 If you are still enrolled in YPP, Yale will only refund your actual Yale Plan payments to date.
 Other financing options such as loans may be good alternatives to YPP.
 You may also want to contact your sponsoring study abroad institution regarding payment plans they might offer.